Achievable logoAchievable logo

 Types

-Corporations borrow vast amounts of money for a wide variety of reasons.
+Corporations borrow large amounts of money for many reasons.
 Here are some real-world examples:

-In this chapter, we’ll learn about several different types of corporate debt, including:
+In this chapter, you’ll learn about several different types of corporate debt, including:

 • Commercial paper